 When to see a doctor

-Most cases of dry skin respond well to lifestyle and home remedies.
-See your doctor if:
+Most cases of dry skin respond well to lifestyle changes and home remedies.
+You may need help from your primary care doctor or a doctor who specializes in skin conditions (dermatologist) if:

 - You have open sores or infections from scratching

 Anyone can develop dry skin.
-But you may be more likely to develop the condition if you:
+But you're more likely to develop the condition if you:

-- Have a job that requires you to immerse your skin in water, such as nursing and hairstyling.
+- Have a job that requires you to immerse your hands in water, such as nursing or hairstyling

 Dry skin is usually harmless.
 But when it's not cared for, dry skin may lead to: